 Date: Saturday, June 23, 2001

-Funeral services were held at the home and the Spring Lake church Wednesday Nov.
-1, Rev. Berven officiating.
-In spite of inclement weather and bad roads there was a large crowd in attendance, both at the house and at the church.
-The body was laid to rest in the Spring Lake cemetery.
+Funeral was held from the home and the Spring Lake Lutheran church Tuesday, March 13, Rev. Berven officiating.
+In spite of the bad roads the services, both at the house and the church, were attended by a large number.
+The body was laid to rest in Spring Lake cemetery.

 Contributed by Joe Waddell